(Published June 2013, last updated June 2023)

 Where is Château d’Ancy-le-Franc, France?
 Find it on Google maps

-If you are following my suggested itinerary (which you’ll find here), you’ll arrive in Ancy-le-Franc mid-morning on the fourth day of walking and cycling from the starting point of Migennes.
+If you are following my suggested itinerary for this 12-day journey, you’ll arrive in Ancy-le-Franc mid-morning on the fourth day of walking and cycling from the starting point of Migennes.
 Allow two or three hours to explore the château and parklands before continuing on to Chassignelles for the fourth night.

 Tourist Office in Ancy-le-Franc